mahmoudimus/ida-sigmaker/README.md

 sigmaker's main value proposition is its cross-platform (Windows, macOS, Linux) Python 3 support.
 It uses zero third party dependencies, making the code both portable and easy to install.

+### Quick Install

 - Copy [`src/sigmaker/__init__.py`](./src/sigmaker/__init__.py) into the /plugins/ folder to the plugin directory!
 - Rename it to `sigmaker.py`
 - Restart your disassembler.

+### From Releases

+- Download the latest release from the [Releases page](https://github.com/mahmoudimus/ida-sigmaker/releases)
+- Extract `sigmaker.py` from the release package
+- Copy it to your IDA Pro plugins directory
+- Restart IDA Pro

 That's it!